pycom/pycom-micropython-sigfox/docs/library/network.Bluetooth.rst

        - ``isprimary`` selects if the service is a primary one.
 Takes a bool value.
        - ``nbr_chars`` specifies the number of characteristics that the service will contain.

+.. method:: bluetooth.disconnect_client()

+    Closes the BLE connection with the client.

 Constants
 ---------